 Click "Play" to Listed the Article

 Rats have surprisingly strong teeth and dexterous paws that they make full use of to burrow holes in the ground and other places.
 The can easily chew through wood, plastic, aluminum and in some cases even concrete to create entry holes where none existed.
 These burrows are one of the early signs of a rat or rodent invasion in Toronto.
+It is important that you know how rats enter homes to defend yourself properly.

 As you imagine what do rat holes look like – burrows in ground and entry points readily come to mind.
 These holes can be destructive and easily brings your attention to the news of a big increase in rat activity in Toronto.
 An infestation of rats can damage your property and bring in diseases into your home.
-Since do-it-yourself solutions prove to be costly in addition to their high rate of failure, you will need the services of a licensed exterminator to conduct rat control in Toronto.
+Since do-it-yourself solutions prove to be costly in addition to their high rate of failure, you will need the services of a licensed pest control technician to conduct rat control in Toronto.

 Rats Digging Holes in Backyard